MatanIsaac/IsaacObjectViewer/README.md

     Open the Terminal or Command Prompt
     Navigate to the Project Directory

-Run the Makefile: (run make help for more options)
+Run the Makefile: (run 'make help' for more options)

     make all